JoshMarron/qmk_firmware/plans.md

 Recompilable color modes for different keycap sets would be a nice to have

 Add macro keys for commonly used emojis, plus some of those japanese text emoji things

+The border should go red if caps lock is on